-Jonathan has previously worked on research projects with the Collaborative on Academic Careers in Higher Education, the Good Participation Project (Principal Investigators: Dr. Howard Gardner and Dr. Carrie James) at Project Zero, at the Center for Urban Ethnography (now Center for Ethnographic Research), and at the Laboratory for Social Research (Principal Investigator: Dr. Robb Willer).
-These research projects have explored faculty job satisfaction, young adults' use of digital media for civic purposes, the role of social context in shaping meaning-making processes, and the relationship between reputational incentives and prosocial behavior, respectively.
+Jonathan has worked on research projects with HarvardX, the Collaborative on Academic Careers in Higher Education, the Good Participation Project (Principal Investigators: Dr. Howard Gardner and Dr. Carrie James) at Project Zero, the Center for Urban Ethnography (now Center for Ethnographic Research), and the Laboratory for Social Research (Principal Investigator: Dr. Robb Willer).
+These research projects have explored faculty perspectives on digital education, faculty job satisfaction, young adults' use of digital media for civic purposes, the role of social context in shaping meaning-making processes, and the relationship between reputational incentives and prosocial behavior, respectively.

-Jonathan holds a Bachelor of Arts in Sociology from the University of California, Berkeley and he has previously studied at the University of Oslo in Norway and in Florence, Italy.
+Jonathan also holds a Masters of Education from the Harvard Graduate School of Education, a Bachelor of Arts in Sociology from the University of California, Berkeley, and an Associate of Arts from Sacramento City College.
+He has also previously studied at the University of Oslo in Norway and in Florence, Italy.

 His CV can be found here.